bazelbuild/buildtools/buildifier/README.md

 You can also process multiple files at once:

+    $ buildifier path/to/file1 path/to/file2

+You can make buildifier automatically find all Starlark files (i.e. BUILD, WORKSPACE, .bzl, or .sky) in a directory recursively:

+    $ buildifier -r path/to/dir

 Buildifier automatically detects the file type (either BUILD or .bzl) by its filename.
 If you

     $ buildifier $(find . -type f \( -iname BUILD -or -iname BUILD.bazel \))